bernikr/esphome-wienernetze-im150-smartmeter/README.md

 This is a custom component for ESPHome to integrate a smartmeter provided by Wiener Netze into Home Assistant via the infrared "Kundenschnittstelle".
 It gives power and energy readings, both positive and negative for active as well as reactive power.

 ## Device Support
-The project is only named after the IM150 because that was the first smartmeter that was suppported.
-Below is an overview of currently supported devices:

 **Supported and tested**
 - Siemens IM150